In 2022, tuition for full-time students at University of Redlands was $55,328 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Redlands undergrads use financial aid to help pay for school.
-In 2021, 2,019 of the 3,493 undergrads enrolled received financial aid.
-University of Redlands meets 83 percent of the demonstrated financial need for undergraduates.
+The majority of University of Redlands undergrads use financial aid to to cover the cost of tuition.
+In 2022, 1,695 of the 2,241 undergrads enrolled received financial aid.
+University of Redlands meets 90% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $34,212 a year.
-Around 68 percent of University of Redlands undergrads take out student loans to cover any remaining costs.
-University of Redlands graduates who have student loans graduate with an average of $32,662 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $47,855 a year.
+University of Redlands graduates who have student loans graduate with an average of $33,492 of student loan debt.

 The average debt for each loan type varies.